SihanXU/sihanxu.github.io/_pages/about.md

 My research journey began with a strong focus on generative models in computer vision, particularly in Generative Adversarial Networks (GANs) and diffusion models.
 Currently, my work has expanded to encompass a broader range of topics, including computer vision, natural language processing, and 3D models.

 I am proud to collaborate with distinguished academics such as Prof. [Joyce Chai](https://web.eecs.umich.edu/~chaijy/) and Prof. [Honglak Lee](https://web.eecs.umich.edu/~honglak/).
-Additionally, I'm also working with [Ziqiao Ma](https://mars-tin.github.io/), [Yidong Huang](https://h6kplus.github.io/owenhuang.github.io/) from the University of Michigan and [Jiayi Pan](https://www.jiayipan.me/) from UC Berkeley.

 ### I will apply for the phd program of Fall 2025, so feel free to contact me!